dask/governance/governance.md

 ### Subcommittees

 The Council can create subcommittees that provide leadership and guidance for specific aspects of the project.
+Subcommittees are created using the standard voting procedure (e.g. lazy consensus).
+The members of the subcommittee need not all be Steering Council Members, but they must have at least one Steering Council Member to operate.
+If the Steering Council Member leaves, the subcommittee is automatically and immediately dissolved.

+When a subcommittee is proposed, it must include an intended scope over which that subcommittee will focus.
+Within that scope the subcommittee is trusted to make decisions on behalf of the larger group (through the standard voting procedure).
+Though they are encouraged to check-in with the steering council to provide clarity on direction.
+For items outside of the subcommittee's scope, they must defer to the steering council and/or appropriate subcommittee(s) (if they exists).

 Like the Council as a whole, subcommittees should conduct their business in an open and public manner unless privacy is specifically called for.
 Private subcommittee communications should happen on the main private mailing list of the Council unless specifically called for.

 The BDFL remains override authority over subcommittees, but should typically appoint a delegate who plays that role most of the time.
+This delegate must also be a Steering Council Member.

 ### NumFOCUS Subcommittee